UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

           The sum of the two numbers is: 7 b-an01 [~]$

-      Without the srun commadn, Julia won't understand that it can use several cores.
+      Without the ``srun`` command, Julia won't understand that it can use several cores.
 Therefor the program is run only once.

       .. code-block:: sh